Ahab and Zedekiah Face Fiery Judgment

 False spiritual leaders who corrupt both doctrine and conduct will ultimately face God’s judgment.

-20 Hear therefore Yahweh’s word, all you captives, whom I have sent away from Jerusalem to Babylon.
+20 So hear the word of the LORD, all you exiles I have sent away from Jerusalem to Babylon.

-22 A curse will be taken up about them by all the captives of Judah who are in Babylon, saying, ‘Yahweh make you like Zedekiah and like Ahab, whom the king of Babylon roasted in the fire;’
+22 Because of them, all the exiles of Judah who are in Babylon will use this curse: ‘May the LORD make you like Zedekiah and Ahab, whom the king of Babylon roasted in the fire!’

 False spiritual leaders who corrupt both doctrine and conduct will ultimately face God’s judgment.